python/cpython/Doc/library/urllib.request.rst

 .. function:: url2pathname(path)

-   Convert the path component *path* from an encoded URL to the local syntax for a path.
+   Convert the path component *path* from a percent-encoded URL to the local syntax for a path.
 This does not accept a complete URL.
 This function uses :func:`unquote` to decode *path*.